Education and Design or Fine Art

 Years 3 & 4

 Third and fourth year are split between studio practice and school placement, with a focus on the integration of your role as a teacher in the second level classroom with that of the artist or designer developing an art or design practice in the studio.
-You will have two extended five-week placements in a second-level school where you will be supported in learning the role and functions of a teacher.
+You will have two extended ten-week placements in two second-level schools where you will be supported in learning the role and functions of a teacher.
 There will be some college-based work as well, providing you with a theoretical base for your teaching.
-In fourth year you will re-focus on your studio practice in Fine Art or Design, and will bring your studies to a conclusion with your final end-of-year exhibition of work.
+You will undertake modules in Pedagogy, Psychology, Curriculum Studies, Professional Practice for the Classroom, Reflective Practice and engage in Visual Arts for the Classroom workshops in Graphic Design, Print, 3D Studies and a module in Digital Portfolio.
+In trimester 2 of your fourth year, you will re-focus on your studio practice in Fine Art or Design, and will bring your studies to a conclusion with your final end-of-year exhibition of work.

 How will I be assessed?